KG416/crud-rest-api/README.md

 ### uuid

-[uuid](https://www.npmjs.com/package/uuid) helps us create id's.
+[uuid](https://www.npmjs.com/package/uuid) is used for creating id's.

 ## Code organisation

-Code is organized with the following folders:
+The code is organized using the MVC pattern (minus view, not needed for this project).
+[What is MVC?](https://www.youtube.com/watch?v=DUg2SWWK18I&ab_channel=WebDevSimplified).
+The folder structure is as follows:

-- data - dummy data in the form of products
+- data - dummy json-data in the form of products

+- controllers

+- models

 ## Inspiration